 Rob Brook Road:

 This gated road provides access to a beautiful forest landscape.
 The packed dirt and gravel road makes for a long, but easy ride through the scenery of the White Mountains.
-This 15.8 mile trek tour passes around Birch Hill and travels along the Kancamagus Highway and Bear Notch Road.
-Overall the terrain is easy, but there a few places where the terrain reaches intermediate and challenging levels.
+This 15.8 mile trek passes around Birch Hill and travels along the Kancamagus Highway and Bear Notch Road.
+Overall the terrain is easy, but there a few places where the trails reach intermediate and challenging levels.

 Pudding Pond Area:

 Located in North Conway off Artisan Falls Road, this area is home to the well-known Sticks and Stones Trail.
 The 20 miles of single track trails offer incredible scenery and rides.
 There are a variety of trails varying from fast to flat to climbs to downhill rides.